 (Mother and calf)

-The African elephants have a generous enclosure and house when compared to most other zoo elephants.
+The African elephants occupy a generous enclosure and house when compared to most other zoo elephants.
 Kids love the training routines, where the keepers put the animals through their paces.

 Big cat house

-Tigers, cheetahs, and leopards occupy rooms and outdoor areas in the big cat house.
+Expect tigers, cheetahs, and leopards in the big cat house.

-In a reflection of progress, the cheetahs now live in the areas previously reserved for visitors.
+In a reflection of progress, the cheetahs now live in the areas previously reserved for visitors back in the early days of the zoo.

 And the visitors watch the cheetahs from the safety of the old — tiny — big cat cages.